KarsMulder/evsieve/README.md

         --output @kb repeat
 ```

-Reload systemd and udev, `sudo systemctl daemon-reload`, `sudo udevadm control --reload`, turn off/on or unplug/plug device, evsieve should be running, you can check the systemd service status by `systemctl status 'evsieve-dualsense@*'`, and log by `journalctl --unit 'evsieve-dualsense@*'`.
+Reload systemd and udev, `sudo systemctl daemon-reload`, `sudo udevadm trigger`, turn off/on or unplug/plug device, evsieve should be running, you can check the systemd service status by `systemctl status 'evsieve-dualsense@*'`, and log by `journalctl --unit 'evsieve-dualsense@*'`.

 One benefit of this approach is that when the device is unplugged, evsieve will exit and consume no resources.